rodaine/rodaine.github.io/_posts/2018-08-15-x-files-sync-golang.md

 Well, kind of: [`sync.Map`][sync.map].
 Originally a part of the sub-repository as [`syncmap.Map`][syncmap], this concurrency-safe map implementation was added to the standard library in Go 1.9\.
 It was first proposed to address [scaling issues with sync.RWMutex protected maps on machines with many (_many_) CPU cores][map-issue].
 Since then, `sync.Map` has replaced map-based caches throughout the standard library.
 Check out its use in `encoding/json`, `mime`, and `reflect`.

-<aside>The internals of `sync.Map` are fascinating.
+<aside>The internals of <code>sync.Map</code> are fascinating.
 It possesses separate fast and slow paths via an atomically accessed read-only map and a mutex protected dirty copy.
 Heuristics driven by fast path misses control when the dirty map is persisted onto the read-only map.
 I recommend giving the <a href="https://golang.org/src/sync/map.go">implementation</a> a read.</aside>

 Below, is a reimplementation of `statCache` using `sync.Map`: